DCC-Lab/RayTracing/tutorial/article.md

 # Tools and tutorial on practical ray tracing for microscopy

+Best viewed and edited with [Typora](http://typora.io).

->  This file is public on the repository, but cannot be copied outside of the DCCLab group: we are working on an article, and I purposely left the file on GitHub.
+>  This file is public on the RayTracing repository, but cannot be copied outside of the DCCLab group: we are working on an article, and I purposely left the file on GitHub.
 I understand people outside the group may see the article before it is complete but the file is copyrighted to the group and the authors.
 Do not use or distribute outside of DCCLab.
 >
 > Daniel Cote, May 5th, 2020, dccote@cervo.ulaval.ca